marcjbaron/soccer_scouting/README.md

-Clustering Professional Soccer Players by Play Style- LHL Final Project
+Clustering Professional Soccer Players by Play Style
 =======================================================================

 An attempt to compare similar players and playing styles using event-based data in 10 professional soccer leagues.
 There were two goals: